 No make up tests will be given.
 If you cannot take the test at the assigned time, you must arrange with me to take the exam at the testing center BEFORE the scheduled date of the exam.
 No late finals exams or short essays will be accepted.
-For all Philosophy 103 sttudents, that is, students in both the Studio section and the Distance section of Philosophy 103, the second exam will be given on Wednesday, May 22nd in Hinde Auditorium, which is on the first floor of the University Union.
+For all Philosophy 103 sttudents, that is, students in both the Studio section and the Distance section of Philosophy 103, the second exam will be given from 10:15 to 12:15 on Wednesday, May 20th in Redwood Room, which is on the first floor of the University Union.
 Note that there are two parts to this exam.
 Part I consists of 10 short answers.
 See instructions below.
-Part I will be done in the Orchard Suite and, blue book is required for Part I. Be prepared to have your bluebook checked.
+Part I will be done in Hinde Auditorium and, blue book is required for Part I. Be prepared to have your bluebook checked.
 Part II consists of an approximately 3 page essay.
 This essay should be handed in at the time of the test, not submitted via email.
 See below Part II for the essay question.

 Part I (65 points):

 A. Be able to select 10 out of 15 words, phrases or sentences and state the meaning of these words, phrases, sentences.
 Link to Sample Answer.